Fleet management firm Motive Technologies reveals revenue growth in US IPO paperwork

-Dec 23 : AI-powered fleet management company Motive Technologies on Tuesday disclosed a rise in nine-month revenue in its U.S. initial public offering filing, as companies line up to list early next year.
+Dec 23 : AI-powered fleet management company Motive Technologies on Tuesday disclosed a rise in nine-month revenue in its U.S. initial public offering filing, as firms eye listings early next year.

 The San Francisco, California-based company reported a net loss of $138.5 million on $327.3 million revenue for the nine-month period ended September 30, compared with a loss of $113.9 million on $268.9 million revenue in the same period a year earlier.